ouss4m4/digincome/content/blog/nfts/get-into-nfts/index.md

 ## Conclusion

 Get into NFTs Now! call it crypto art or whatever you like. just Get in.
 Now. go get that ethereum wallet on Metamask.io and checkout the market.
-If you are lost on how to start trading. check out this article.
+If you are lost on how to start trading. check out this article. <a href="/nfts/how-to-start/"> How To Start NFTs </a>

 <!--